Lisa Fittko: Biography

 Perhaps the best-known refugee she was able to help was Walter Benjamin, who reached Portbou, Spain, on September 25, 1940.
 She took Benjamin into Spain following verbal instructions, and a small drawing of the route that mayor Azéma had drawn for her.
 This was the first of her many walks over the Pyrenees.
 Benjamin was found dead in the small hotel in the border town of Port-Bou, where they had arrived on the morning after the Spanish police threatened to turn the small group of émigrés he was with back to occupied France.
 After Benjamin's death, the rest of his group was subsequently allowed to proceed.
 According to Fittko, Benjamin carried with him a heavy briefcase which he claimed to be more important than his life.
 This story was not confirmed by other accounts, causing some controversy.
 Authorities such as Chimen Abramsky, who was among the first to hear the story and from Fittko herself, give Fittko's account credibility.
 A briefcase was mentioned in the Spanish police records, but its contents mention only "newspapers and various other papers of unimportant content".
 Speculations as to its contents have been the subject of scholarly articles and artistic works inspired by Benjamin's story and Lisa Fittko's account of it in her books.

 With her husband Hans, she escaped to Cuba, and from there entered the United States.
 She came to international recognition over forty years later through her two widely translated memoirs, in which she describes her actions.

+Hedi Stadlen was her second cousin and the former's son, Sir Nicholas Stadlen, was Fittko's second cousin once removed.

 She died in Chicago at the age of 95 on March 12, 2005.